wwcodemanila/git-party/discussions/03 - Forks and Pull Requests.md

 **To pay it forward**.
 As the ones who benefited the most from open source software, developers contribute to open source projects as a way of giving back to the community.
 After all, programming, and technology in general, wouldn't have progressed as much without open source.

 **To have fun**.
 No matter how noble or inspirational their initial motivations are, they wouldn't have kept contributing if they aren't having fun.
-According to the [Stack Overflow's Developer Survey last 2015](https://insights.stackoverflow.com/survey/2015#profile-sideprojects), the average developer spends more than 7 hours per week working on side projects and open source software, outside of their normal working hours.
+According to [Stack Overflow's Developer Survey last 2015](https://insights.stackoverflow.com/survey/2015#profile-sideprojects), the average developer spends more than 7 hours per week working on side projects and open source software, outside of their normal working hours.
 To quote the results of the survey:

 > For many developers, programming is a labor of love.